marklogic-community/smart-mastering-core/examples/triggers/README.md

 When you run the `gradle mlDeploy` command the triggers get configured for you.
 Similarly, the triggers are deployed when you use QuickStart to install your Hub.

 All the other code in this project is necessary for a functioning Data Hub.
-We've purposely trimmed it down to bare essentials so you can focus on the Harmonization piece.
+We've purposely trimmed it down to bare essentials so you can focus on the Mastering piece.